 With that technology, along with the skills of our experienced surgeons, it's no surprise that minimally-invasive surgery is the fastest-growing type of surgery performed in Providence hospitals.

 Providence Health & Services was the first hospital system in Oregon to invest in robotic technology, leading a breakthrough in minimally-invasive surgical care.
-While laparoscopic techniques are ideal for simple surgeries, the unmatched precision of the da Vinci® Surgical System enables our credentialed surgeons to conduct more complex procedures, where previously an open surgery was the only choice.

 We offer da Vinci® Surgical System robotic-assisted surgeries at Providence Medford, Portland and St. Vincent Medical Centers.
 Providence Medford is the first hospital in southern Oregon and northern California to offer robotic-assisted surgery.

 If you've been suggested as a candidate for minimally-invasive or robotic surgery, you've come to the right place.
 Providence is proud to be a leading provider of minimally-invasive surgery for nearly 20 years, putting your comfort, convenience and safety first.

 Now accounting for at least 50 percent of all the surgeries performed in Providence hospitals, minimally- invasive surgeries offer a compelling range of patient benefits.